• Skip to primary navigation

 Tools you need to make these fridge pickles

-• a knife (or one of these mandoline slicers if you want your pickles sliced up faster and more uniform)
+• a knife (or one of these mandoline slicers if you want your pickles sliced up faster and more uniformly)

 • cutting board